wireseo/tp/docs/UserGuide.md

 #### 6.6.2 Viewing one `Student` : `-s [NAME]`

 Shows all students that match(partial and full) the student name entered after the command.
-The name is case -insensitive.
+The name is case-insensitive.
 An example of a partial match will be `view -s do` resulting in John Doe being displayed.
 <br>**Format: `view -s [NAME]`**
 <br>Examples:
 * `view -s John Doe`